 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-The tidal coefficient today is 45, a low value, which means that the range (difference between high tide and low tide) will be lower than on other occasions and the currents will also be very evident.
-At noon the tidal coefficient increases to 93 to end the day with a tidal coefficient of 93.
-The tide heights today are 0.0 ft, 3.3 ft, 0.7 ft and 3.0 ft.
+The tidal coefficient today is 45, a low value, which means that the range (difference between high tide and low tide) will be lower than on other occasions and the currents will also be small.
+At noon the tidal coefficient increases to 50 to end the day with a tidal coefficient of 54.
+The tide heights today are 2.3 ft, 0.7 ft, 2.3 ft and 0.3 ft.
 We can compare these levels with the maximum high tide recorded in the tide tables for Jupiter Inlet (South Jetty) which is of 3.9 ft and a minimum height of -1.0 ft.